sungchun12/aws-lambda-based-etl/README.md

 --memory-size 128
 ```

-aws cli s3 trigger add lambda invoke permission example: If this is not run first for the s3 trigger, the below shell script will fail.
+aws cli s3 trigger add lambda invoke permission example: If this is not run first for the s3 trigger, the following shell script will fail.
 ```sh
 aws lambda add-permission
 --function-name arn:aws:lambda:us-east-2:868413670592:function:demo_lambda ^